Red-Miso-Studios/Sonic-Clean-Engine-S.C.E.-Extended-/README.md

 ## Disclaimer

-Sonic Clean Engine (S.C.E.) with the returned the Sonic & Tails, Tails and Knuckles characters, Life/Continue count, Continue screen, Super/Hyper transformation.
+Sonic Clean Engine (S.C.E.)
+Extended version with the returned the Sonic & Tails, Tails and Knuckles characters, Life/Continue count, Continue screen, Super/Hyper transformation.

 Heavily modified and improved Sonic 3 & Knuckles engine.
 Free use.
 You use it at your own risk.
 All code is provided “as is”.